tcatkr/tcatkr.github.io/_posts/2017-09-04-updates-coming.md

 I am also considering the option of building the blog locally, though I enjoy how easy it is to update the blog now that it's build by GitHub Pages automatically.

 The blog might look a bit weird in the next few days and over the weekend, but it's really easy to restore old posts, so I expect it to be back up fairly quickly.
-(Unless I just jinxed it, that is..)
+(Unless I just jinxed it, that is...)